-By using Microsoft Hyper-V software, you can create VMs on your physical host computer and use them as a real computer.
+Using Microsoft Hyper-V software, you can create VMs on your physical host computer and use them as a real computer.

 This software supports the hardware virtualization feature and allows to use of the hardware resources of the host device in virtual machines thanks to the Hypervisor system.

-How to Set Up Virtual Machine
+How to Set Up a Virtual Machine

-After learning from this article whether your computer supports virtualization feature, install Hyper-V on your operating system and then run it.
+After learning from this article whether your computer supports the virtualization feature, install Hyper-V on your operating system and then run it.